Rooted in Community.

 Bringing the Heart of a Social Worker to City Hall

-• Parks & Recreation: 6 years of service (3 as Chair), leading the charge to increase developer fees to protect our green space.
+Denton Parks, Recreation, and Beautification Board: 6 years of service (3 as Chair), leading the charge to increase developer fees to protect our green space.

-• Affordable Housing: Current President of the Denton Affordable Housing Corporation (DAHC), overseeing 95+ units and breaking ground on 84 units of Permanent Supportive Housing.
+Affordable Housing: Current President of the Denton Affordable Housing Corporation (DAHC), overseeing 95+ units and breaking ground on 84 units of Permanent Supportive Housing.

-• Community Advocacy: Board member for PRIDENTON (helping launch the first downtown Pride parade) and Friends With Benefits Denton.
+Community Advocacy: Board member for PRIDENTON (helping launch the first downtown Pride parade) and Friends With Benefits Denton.

-• Street-Level Service: Personally helped dig water lines for the Green Tree Estates community to ensure they had access to clean water.
+Street-Level Service: Personally helped dig water lines for the Green Tree Estates community to ensure they had access to clean water.

 Proven Leadership.
-Real Results
+Real Results.

-Life in the little d
+Life in liL’ d

 A message from george: